akshshar/xr-auditor/README.md

 This is where [xr-auditor](https://github.com/akshshar/xr-auditor) shines.
 It allows a user to specify their collection requirements through YAML files, build the application into single binary and deploy the auditors in each domain(container) of the system in a couple of steps.

 xr-auditor is installed using a single binary generated out of the code in this git repo using pyinstaller.
 More details below.
 The installation involves running the binary on the XR-LXC shell of the Active RP:

+&nbsp;
+&nbsp;

 <a href="https://github.com/akshshar/xr-auditor/blob/master/iosxr-auditor-install.png?raw=true">![xr-auditor-install](https://github.com/akshshar/xr-auditor/blob/master/iosxr-auditor-install.png?raw=true)</a> .